Ragna Crimson: Anime

 An anime television series adaptation was announced on March 19, 2022.
 It is produced by Silver Link and directed by Ken Takahashi, with scripts written by Deko Akao, character designs handled by Shinpei Aoki, and music composed by Kōji Fujimoto and Osamu Sasaki.
 The two consecutive-cour series aired from October 1, 2023, to March 31, 2024, on Tokyo MX and other networks.
-(Note: Tokyo MX and BS11 list the series premiere on September 30, 2023, at 25:30, which is effectively October 1 at 1:30 a.m.
+(Note: Tokyo MX and BS11 listed the series premiere on September 30 at 25:30, which is effectively October 1 at 1:30 a.m.
 JST.)
 The first opening theme song is "Roar", Ulma Sound Junction, while the first ending theme is "Rinkaku" (鱗角), performed by Watashi Kobayashi.
-The second opening theme song is "Kannōsei Liberation" (感脳性リベレーション, Cerebral Liberation), performed by saji, and the second ending theme song is "Sora ni Shirube yū" (空に標結う), performed again by Kobayashi.
+The second opening theme song is "Kannōsei Liberation" (感脳性リベレーション), performed by saji, and the second ending theme song is "Sora ni Shimeyū" (空に標結う), performed again by Kobayashi.

 At Anime Expo 2022, Sentai Filmworks announced that it had licensed the series outside of Asia.
 Muse Communication has licensed the series for South Asia and Southeast Asia.
 It premiered on Animax Asia on December 24, 2024.